Are you moving in the right direction?

 This becomes important when your work has evolved, but your message has not fully caught up.

 You may be doing valuable work, but explaining it in too many different ways.
 You may have strong expertise, but no longer one clear place in the mind of your audience.
-You may be visible, but not memorable enough for the right thing.
+You may be visible, but not remembered for the right thing.

 A positioning issue often sounds like this: